Traders Can Tackle The Market With thinkorswim®

 TD Ameritrade is often criticized for “higher than average” costs, especially thinkorswim fees, but a closer look doesn’t exactly match that label.

-As an example, keep in mind that the $6.95 trade fee for stocks and options (plus .75 cents fee per options contract) is not exceptionally above average compared to other trading platforms.
+As an example, keep in mind that the $6.95 trade fee for stocks and options (plus a .75 cents fee per options contract) is not exceptionally above average compared to other trading platforms.
 Some TD Ameritrade mutual fund fees can be more than competitors, but the trade-off is there are no fees for hundreds of mutual funds and no fees for more than 550 Exchange Traded Funds (ETFs).

 With any trading platform, check the updated fee schedule for your specific trading interests before getting started and plan accordingly.